ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 Object Lock preserves electronic records and maintains data integrity by ensuring that individual object versions are stored in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner.
 This policy is enforced until a specified date or the removal of any legal holds.
 {: shortdesc}

-## Why use fine grained access control?
+## Why use fine-grained access control?
 {: #ol-why}

 Object Lock helps customers govern data preservation and retention requirements by enforcing data immutability for their backup, disaster recovery, and cyber resiliency workloads.

-Object Lock ensures that **data cannot be deleted by anyone** and there is **no way to suspend retention on an object**.
-Read the documentation carefully before locking objects with a retention period.
+Object Lock ensures that **data cannot be deleted by anyone** and **retention on an object cannot be suspended**.
+Read the documentation carefully before you lock objects with a retention period.
-{:attention}
+{: attention}

-When using Object Lock, it is your responsibility to ensure compliance with any regulations that you (your organization) may be subject to when it comes to preservation and storage of data for long term retention.
+It's your responsibility to ensure compliance with any regulations that you (your organization) might be subject to when it comes to preservation and storage of data for long-term retention.
-{:remember}
+{: remember}

-When using Object Lock, you are responsible for ensuring that your IBM Cloud Account is kept in good standing per IBM Cloud policies and guidelines for as long as the data is subject to a retention period.
-Refer to IBM Cloud Service terms for more information.
+You are responsible for ensuring that your {{site.data.keyword.cloud_notm}} Account is kept in good standing per {{site.data.keyword.cloud_notm}} policies and guidelines for while the data is subject to a retention period.
+For more information, see the {{site.data.keyword.cloud_notm}} Service terms.
-{:important}
+{: important}

 ## Terminology
 {: #ol-terminology}

-There are two ways use Object Lock to protect data: *retention periods* and *legal holds*.
+You can use Object Lock to protect data in two ways: *retention periods* and *legal holds*.

-- A **retention period** defines a timeframe during which an object is unable to be modified or deleted.
+- A **retention period** defines a time frame during which an object is unable to be modified or deleted.
-- A **legal hold** also prevents an object from being altered, but only remains in place until it is explicitly lifted.
+- A **legal hold** also prevents an object from being altered, but remains in place only until it is explicitly lifted.

-It is possible to make use of any combination of these parameters - an object version can have one, both, or neither.
+It is possible to use any combination of these parameters - an object version can have one, both, or neither.

 ### Retain Until Date (Retention Period)
 {: #ol-terminology-retention-period}

-If you need to protect an object version for a fixed amount of time, you need to specify a *Retain Until Date* which determines the period in which it cannot be altered.
-The object version can be be deleted after this date is passed (assuming there are no legal holds on the object version).
+If you need to protect an object version for a fixed amount of time, you need to specify a *Retain Until Date, which determines the period in which it cannot be altered.
+The object version can be deleted after this date passes (assuming that no legal holds apply for the object version).

-The retention period for new objects can be inherited from the default value set on the bucket, or it can be explicitly defined when writing the object by specifying a *Retain Until Date*.
+The retention period for new objects can be inherited from the default value set on the bucket.
+The retention period can also be explicitly defined when the object is written by specifying a *Retain Until Date*.

 When you use bucket default settings, you don’t specify a Retain Until Date.
-Instead, you specify a duration, in either days or years, for which every object version placed in the bucket should be protected.
+Instead, you specify a duration, in either days or years, for which every object version that is placed in the bucket must be protected.
 When you place an object in the bucket, a Retain Until Date is calculated for the object version by adding the specified duration to the time of the object write.

 If your request to place an object version in a bucket contains an explicit retention mode and Retain Until Date, those settings override any bucket default settings for that object version.
-{:note}
+{: note}

 Like all other Object Lock settings, the Retain Until Date applies to individual object versions.
 Different versions of a single object can have different retention modes and periods.

-Imagine an object that is 60 days into a 90-day retention period, and you overwrite that object with the same name and a two year retention period.
-The operation will succeed and a new version of the object with a two year retention period is created.
+Imagine an object that is 60 days into a 90-day retention period, and you overwrite that object with the same name and a two-year retention period.
+The operation succeeds and a new version of the object with a two-year retention period is created.
 Meanwhile, after 30 more days the original version is eligible for deletion.

 ### Extending a retention period
 {: #ol-terminology-retention-period-extend}

-To extend the retention period of an object, simply send a request to set a new, longer, retention period.
-The old value will be overwritten with the new, assuming the requester has the `cloud-object-storage.object.put_object_lock_retention` and `cloud-object-storage.object.put_object_lock_retention_version` actions.
+To extend the retention period of an object, send a request to set a new, longer, retention period.
+The old value is overwritten with the new value, assuming the requester has the `cloud-object-storage.object.put_object_lock_retention` and `cloud-object-storage.object.put_object_lock_retention_version` actions.

-### Legal Hold
+### Legal hold
 {: #ol-terminology-legal-hold}

 A *legal hold* is like a retention period in that it prevents an object version from being overwritten or deleted.
 However, legal holds are more flexible and don't have a defined temporal component.
-Instead they simply remain in effect until removed.
+Instead, they remain in effect until removed.
 Legal holds can be freely placed and removed by any user who has the `cloud-object-storage.object.put_object_lock_legal_hold` and `cloud-object-storage.object.put_object_lock_legal_hold_version` actions.

-Legal holds have the additional benefit of acting as method for applying indefinite retention on an object.
+Legal holds have the additional benefit of acting as a method for applying indefinite retention on an object.

 Legal holds and retention periods operate independently.
 Legal holds have no impact on retention periods, and vice-versa.

 Imagine an object with both a legal hold and a retention period.
 When the retention period ends, the object version remains protected until the legal hold is removed.
-If you remove a legal hold while an object version is subject to a retention period it remains protected until the retention period is complete.
+If you remove a legal hold while an object version is subject to a retention period, it remains protected until the retention period is over.

-Objects locked and stored with a retention period cannot be deleted until retention period expires and any associated legal hold is removed.
+Objects that are locked and stored with a retention period cannot be deleted until the retention period expires and any associated legal hold is removed.
-{:important}
+{: important}

 Locking objects with a Governance Mode is not supported.
-{:note}

-## Getting started with Object Lock
-{: #ol-gs}

-To get started, there are some some prerequisites:

-- You'll need the `Writer` or `Manager` platform role on a bucket, or a custom role with the appropriate actions (such as `cloud-object-storage.bucket.put_object_lock_configuration`) assigned.
-- Object Versioning must be enabled
-- You will need to use Standard pricing plan, see [pricing](/docs/cloud-object-storage?topic=cloud-object-storage-billing) for details.
-- You will need to pick a region where Object Lock is supported, refer to [Integrated Services](/docs/cloud-object-storage?topic=cloud-object-storage-service-availability) for details.
-- A maximum default retention period of 100 years (or 36500 days) is supported.
-- When using the console, it is also possible to set a Retain Until Date in months, in addition to days or years.

-The retention period for an object **cannot be decreased**.
-If you are using default retention for validation testing please use a lower duration (such as 1 day) as the default retention, increasing it to your desired setting as needed.
-{:tip}

-### Creating and setting up your new bucket for use with Object Lock
-{: #ol-gs-new}

-1. Navigate to your desired Object Storage instance and use **Create Bucket** with _Customize your bucket option_
-2. Enter the required bucket configuration details per your use case requirements
-3. Navigate to the _Object Versioning_ section and set it to **Enabled**
-4. Look for **Immutability**,  and under Object Lock click **Add**
-5. Set Object Lock to **Enabled**
-6. Optionally, set a default retention period.
-7. Click on Save
-8. Proceed with rest of the configuration settings and click **Create bucket**

-### Enabling Object Lock on an existing bucket:
-{: #ol-gs-existing}

-A bucket can be set for Object Lock use as follows:

-1. Navigate to your bucket **Configuration** section
-2. Click on **Object Versioning**
-3. At the _Object Versioning_ section click on **Edit**, set the configuration option to **Enabled** and **Save**
-4. Navigate to _Object Lock_ section, click on **Add**
-5. Set _Object Lock_ to **Enabled**
-6. Optionally, set a default retention period.
-7. Click on **Save**

-### Adding a Retain Until Date or Legal Hold to an object
-{: #ol-gs-object}
+{: note}

-1. Navigate to the bucket with the target object
-2. Toggle **Display Versions**
-3. Go to the details of the target version
-4. Add a retention period and/or toggle on a legal hold.

 ## Using Object Lock for business continuity and disaster recovery
 {: #ol-bcdr}

-Object Lock can be used to provide continuity of service in the event of a ransomware attack, as protected data is unable to be modified or destroyed.
+Object Lock can be used to provide continuity of service during or after a ransomware attack, as protected data is impossible to be modified or destroyed.

 ## Consistency and data integrity
 {: #ol-consistency}

-While IBM Cloud Object Storage provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
-After enabling, modifying, or deleting a default retention period on a bucket it may take a few moments for the configuration to propagate across the system.
+While {{site.data.keyword.cos_full_notm}} provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
+It can take a few moments for the configuration to propagate across the system after a default retention period on a bucket is enabled, modified, or deleted.
 Operations on objects, such as adding a legal hold, are immediately consistent.

 ## Usage and accounting
 {: #ol-usage}

-Locked objects (and their versions) contribute usage just like any other data and you will be responsible for the [usage costs](/docs/cloud-object-storage?topic=cloud-object-storage-billing) for as long as object remains locked with a retention period.
+Locked objects (and their versions) contribute usage just like any other data and you are responsible for the [usage costs](/docs/cloud-object-storage?topic=cloud-object-storage-billing) while the object is locked with a retention period.

 ## Interactions
 {: #ol-interactions}

-Object Lock can be used in combination with several object storage features per your use case requirements.
+Object Lock can be used in combination with several {{site.data.keyword.cos_short}} features per your use case requirements.

 ### Versioning
 {: #ol-interactions-versioning}

 [Enabling versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) is a prerequisite for enabling Object Lock.
-If a bucket is created using the `x-amz-bucket-object-lock-enabled` header, versioning will automatically be enabled.
+If a bucket is created by using the `x-amz-bucket-object-lock-enabled` header, versioning is automatically enabled.

 Deleting a versioned object creates a _delete marker_.
-The object may appear to be deleted, but if the object is protected it is impossible to delete the protected version.
+The object might appear to be deleted, but if the object is protected it is impossible to delete the protected version.
 Delete markers themselves are unprotected.
-{:remember}
+{: remember}

 ### Replication
 {: #ol-interactions-replication}

 Object Lock **cannot be used on the source bucket** for replication, only on the destination.
-Objects will be assigned the default retention period.
+Objects are assigned the default retention period.

 ### Key Management Systems
 {: #ol-interactions-kms}

-Protected objects will be encrypted using the root key of the bucket.
-When Object Lock is enabled on a bucket, the root key hosted by Key Protect or Hyper Protect Crypto Services is protected from deletion as long as an associated bucket has Object Lock enabled.
-This prevents crypto shredding of protected objects.
+Protected objects are encrypted by using the root key of the bucket.
+When Object Lock is enabled on a bucket, the root key that is hosted by Key Protect or Hyper Protect Crypto Services is protected from deletion while an associated bucket has Object Lock enabled.
+This feature prevents crypto shredding of protected objects.

 ### Lifecycle configurations
 {: #ol-interactions-lifecycle}

-It is possible to enable lifecycle policies that [archive locked objects](/docs/cloud-object-storage?topic=cloud-object-storage-archive), but naturally not those that [expire objects](/docs/cloud-object-storage?topic=cloud-object-storage-expiry) under retention or legal hold (unprotected objects in the bucket can still be expired).
+It is possible to enable lifecycle policies that [archive locked objects](/docs/cloud-object-storage?topic=cloud-object-storage-archive).
+However, policies that [expire objects](/docs/cloud-object-storage?topic=cloud-object-storage-expiry) under retention or legal hold (unprotected objects in the bucket can still be expired) cannot be enabled.

-### Immutable Object Storage
+### Immutable {{site.data.keyword.cos_short}}
 {: #ol-interactions-worm}

-Object Lock is an alternative to the retention policies available when using Immutable Object Storage.
-As Object Lock requires versioning to be enabled, and Immutable Object Storage is not compatible with versioning, it is not possible to have both WORM solutions enabled on the same bucket.
-It is possible to have a mix of buckets in a Service Instance, each using either Immutable Object Storage or Object Lock.
+Object Lock is an alternative to the retention policies available when you use Immutable {{site.data.keyword.cos_short}}.
+Object Lock requires the versioning feature to be enabled.
+However, Immutable {{site.data.keyword.cos_short}} is not compatible with versioning.
+So it isn't possible to enable both WORM solutions on the same bucket.
+However, it is possible to have a mix of buckets in a Service Instance, each bucket can use either Immutable {{site.data.keyword.cos_short}} or Object Lock.

 ### Object Tagging
 {: #ol-interactions-tagging}

-There are no restrictions on adding or modifying tags on a protected object.
+No restrictions exist for adding or modifying tags on a protected object.

 ### Other interactions
 {: #ol-interactions-worm}

-There should be no adverse interactions when using Object Lock with other Object Storage features, such as setting CORS policies, setting IP firewalls or condition based restrictions, bucket quotas, or Code Engine.
+Using Object Lock with other {{site.data.keyword.cos_short}} features, such as setting CORS policies, setting IP firewalls or condition-based restrictions, bucket quotas, or Code Engine, does not result in adverse interactions.

 ## IAM actions
 {: #ol-iam}

-There are new IAM actions associated with Object Lock.
+The following table shows the Object Lock related actions that a user is authorized to do based on their IAM role.

 | IAM Action                                                       | Role                    |
 |------------------------------------------------------------------|-------------------------|